-There are 2 seasons here which offer very different experiences, with neither being particularly preferred over the other.
+There are 2 seasons here which offer very different experiences, with both offering fascinating experiences.

 January – May: This is the summer and as such the temperatures can be around 30°C (86°F) in the day and 17°C (63°F) in the evening.
 This is also rainy season which is a wonderful experience in the desert as rivers can flash flood and you can see how the desert changes overnight.
 The elephants, however, do tend to move to the farms at this point which can cause a lot more conflict meaning more patrols and meetings with farmers.

 June – December: At this time the elephants go back to the river beds until the rain starts again in January.
-This means the patrols are mostly in this beautiful area.
-It must be noted that whilst day time temperatures are still hot, the night can get rather colder to as low as 7°C (45°F).
+This means patrols are mostly in this beautiful area.
+It must be noted that whilst day time temperatures are still hot, the night can get rather cold, decreasing to around 7°C (45°F).